Antibacterial Agents

 2) Spectrum of activity: Clarithromycin and azithromycin have broader activity compared with erythromycin.
 These agents are used quite extensively for respiratory tract infections.
 They have good activity against S pneumoniae, Haemophilus spp, M catarrhalis, and atypical pneumonia pathogens, including Legionella pneumophila, Chlamydophila pneumoniae, and Mycoplasma pneumoniae.
 Erythromycin is inactive against H influenzae.
 Additional activity includes aerobic gram-positive coverage including MSSA and beta-hemolytic Streptococcus (group A, B, C, G), although increasing resistance has been noted and susceptibility testing is required before using macrolides for these infections.
 Azithromycin is the macrolide of choice for treatment of sexually transmitted infections, including Chlamydia trachomatis, Mycoplasma genitalium, and T pallidum.
 Resistance has been noted for N gonorrhea.
 The gram-negative spectrum includes activity against E coli, Salmonella spp, Yersinia enterocolitica, Shigella spp, Campylobacter jejuni, Vibrio cholerae, and Helicobacter pylori.
 Unique to both azithromycin and clarithromycin is the activity against nontuberculous mycobacteria, including being first-line therapy for Mycobacterium avium complex.
 Telithromycin has a unique spectrum of activity in that it was designed to target macrolide-resistant respiratory pathogens including multidrug-resistant S pneumoniae.
 Spiramycin is predominantly used for treatment of suspected or confirmed Toxoplasma gondii infection acquired during pregnancy.

 3) Adverse reactions: Hypersensitivity reactions.
-Hepatotoxicity and gastrointestinal adverse effects, such as nausea and diarrhea.
+Hepatotoxicity and GI adverse effects, such as nausea and diarrhea.
 Cardiac effects, including QT prolongation with risk of torsades de pointes.
 Azithromycin may increase the risk of cardiovascular death in patients with predisposing factors.
 Transient reversible hearing loss has been associated with azithromycin use.
 In the case of telithromycin, hepatic effects including severe liver injury and acute failure; cautious use is advised in patients with underlying liver disease.
 Telithromycin is contraindicated in patients with myasthenia gravis.

 4) Pregnancy risk: Azithromycin and erythromycin, category B. Clarithromycin and telithromycin, category C.